ElinEunjung/python-exam-project-pgr107/README.md

 Tasks were distributed based on complexity to ensure a fair workload.
 Each team member also performed sub-review, which included:
 - Functionality testing
-- Adding comments and Pythonic docstrings (`"""Explnation"""`) for all function/class
+- Adding comments and Pythonic docstrings (`"""Explanation"""`) for all function/class
 - Implementing exception handling (`try`-`except` blocks).

 | Team member  | Main Responsibility | Sub-review Tasks |